 12. Take advantage of your child’s verbal skills

-As compared to when your child was a toddler, now you have the distinct advantage of dealing with the rebellion — you can talk it out.
+As compared to when your child was a toddler, now you have the distinct advantage of dealing with the insurrection — you can talk it out.
 Discuss your child’s needs and calmly come to a solution that works for both of you.

 13. Compromise when you can